1.1 Descriptivism vs. Prescriptivism

 If you’re going into tax, you can ignore cost accounting.

 Just kidding.
 The cream of the tax accountant’s crop often isn’t tax compliance, it’s tax consulting.
 That is, both the client and the tax accountant can benefit significantly more from a good plan for future years’ taxes than from the relatively mechanical completion of this year’s tax forms.

 Now imagine a client who could significantly reduce next year’s tax liability by in-sourcing a process for his or her business (e.g. through Section 179 depreciation).
 However, the client resists.
 What are you going to do, write an angry email?
 Lose that client?

-You would do well to understand the make-or-buy decision the client is making, if you hope to convince him or her to make the change you recommend.
+If you hope to convince the client, it would help if you understand the make-or-buy decision the client is making.
 It may be that even with the tax savings it is still less profitable to in-source the process in question.
 I hope you paid attention in cost accounting, which is where we cover make-or-buy decisions.

 The same logic can be extended to accounting majors and non-majors interested in AIS, supply chain, marketing, management, and so forth.
 I expect that you’d benefit from a richer understanding of cost accounting in any field where you deal with the managers who rely on cost accounting information to maximize profit.
 That cost accounting information may just tell you more than you thought about your area of interest.